At Beacon Payments, we believe in transparency—and that’s why we often recommend interchange-plus pricing.

 1.65% + 0.25% + $0.10 = 1.90% + $0.10 per transaction

 The key benefit?
-Full transparency—you can see exactly what the card networks charge and what your processor is earning.
+Full transparency.
+You can see exactly what the card networks charge and what your processor is earning.

 How It Compares to Other Pricing Models